 - 22. As an approved person under ATMS, the following must be adhered to: - (a) Good compliance on any dealings with the RMC must be maintained at all time.
 If any law administered by the RMC is not complied with, ATMS status will be suspended or revoked.
-Any breach of conditions of any law administrated by the RMC amounts to an offence which are punishable under the GST law; - (b) All deliveries and supplies of consigned goods, including raw materials, made under the ATMS must be properly and sufficiently supported by relevant documents and records.
+Any breach of conditions may result in suspension or revocation of approval under regulation 92 of the GST Regulations 2014 by the Director General; - (b) All deliveries and supplies of consigned goods, including raw materials, made under the ATMS must be properly and sufficiently supported by relevant documents and records.
 All such documents and records must be made available upon request by GST officer for inspection; - (c) Must immediately inform the Director General if there are any discrepancies on the consigned goods and account for GST on such discrepancies.
 Any discrepancies in the amount is deemed to be a local supply and GST is to be accounted for by the approved toll manufacturer who is responsible for such discrepancy.
 The GST payable will be based on the open market value of the value-added (finished) goods under consignment and must be accounted for in the taxable period in which the discrepancy is discovered;